 The Investing Quick Take

-We want a portfolio that holds about half of its assets in ETFs and about half in high potential stocks.
+We want a portfolio that holds some assets in ETFs and some in high potential stocks.
 You decide your mix based on your goals and risk tolerance.

 Ultimately, having a great asset allocation gives your portfolio direction, diversification and a likelihood of beating the broad market.
 Exchange Traded Funds, or ETFs, drive your asset allocation.